 About the Center for Women in Business

-Through TWU's Center for Women, Texas Woman's leads another unique opportunity in Texas—providing business owners and students interested in entrepreneurship with the training, funding, coaching and networking needed to be successful business owners.
+TWU's Center for Women in Business, provides business owners and students interested in entrepreneurship with the training, funding, coaching and networking needed to be successful business owners.

 To date, the TWU Center for Women Team has: